PRODUCT DESIGN · 2026 · FLUI DESIGN JAM

 The Challenge

-The easy answer was a social media feed embed.
-We pushed for a native gallery instead because we wanted the community to live inside the product, not point away from it.
 We revamped the public photo gallery so visitors can share and browse publicly, and added new CTAs and social proof touchpoints on the homepage to surface the community more prominently.

 Revamped community gallery: keeping sharing inside the product, not pointing away from it